crwsolutions/ntokenizers/docs/typescript.md

 # TypeScript Tokenizer

-The TypeScript tokenizer is designed to parse TypeScript code and break it down into meaningful components (tokens) for processing.
+The TypeScript tokenizer is designed to parse TypeScript (and javascript) code and break it down into meaningful components (tokens) for processing.
 It provides stream-capable functionality for handling large TypeScript files or real-time code analysis.

 ## Overview